GCR Score - Expertise

 - Number of years of postgraduate practical experience of each doctor.

-- The number of languages spoken fluently by the certifications team.
+- The number of languages spoken fluently by the clinic team.

 - The level and number of degrees, certifications, accreditations, awards for each doctor.